wework/wework.github.io/_drafts/react-reflux-to-redux.markdown

 ### jquery - the old standby:

-In an *imperative* example using jquery you could have a listener to that specific link, and when it's clicked have it toggle the hidden filters container:
+Using jQuery you could have a listener to that specific link, and when it's clicked have it toggle the hidden filters container:

 ```js
 $(".toggle-filters-link").click(function() {